plone/volto/docs/source/05-customizing/02-folder-structure.md

 ## Components

 `components` contains all the views.
-This includes views for the manage interface and the theme.
+This includes views for the management interface and the theme.

 ## Config